Another approach to the Kan-Quillen model structure: Kan Fibrant Replacement

-In checking that this P-structure is well-defined, we will need the following collection of equations.

-\begin{lemma} Under the individually given assumptions, the following equations hold:
+\begin{lemma} The following equations hold when the given inequalities are satisfied.

-\end{lemma} \begin{proof} This is an easy calculation at the level of posets prior to taking the nerve and using the fact that all the maps involved preserve non-empty joins. \end{proof}
+\end{lemma} \begin{proof} These are easy calculations at the level of posets prior to taking the nerve and using the fact that all the maps involved preserve joins of non-empty sets.
+They have been verified in the Coq proof assistant~\cite{my-github-repo}. \end{proof}